BSc (Hons)

 Graduate careers

-This course addresses the market’s requirement for attaining specialist knowledge in the managerial aspects of aircraft maintenance.
-This course focuses on the management and planning of line and heavy maintenance scheduling, which is usually a shortfall amongst practicing Aircraft Maintenance Engineers.
+You’ll be equipped with the specialist knowledge for the managerial aspects of aircraft maintenance.
+Our course focuses on the management and planning of line and heavy maintenance scheduling, something in-demand across the sector.

-Engagement with aviation companies such as Ryanair, British Airways and JMC has produced a large number of employment opportunities for our students.
+Engagement with companies like Ryanair, Caerdav, British Airways and JMC has produced many employment opportunities for our students.

 Careers support